 Class time remaining is more prominently displayed at the top.

 If you've been wondering why we implemented the "Start Class" feature instead of simply allowing control as soon as a class is selected, it's because it will allow for some features we have planned for the near future.
-On planned feature is the ability to view a class history where you can do things like review sites that students attempted to visit that were blocked, or a list of tabs that you closed on student devices.
-We're not sure exactly what things will be able to add, but this gives you an idea of what we up to!
+One planned feature is the ability to view a class history where you can do things like review sites that students attempted to visit that was blocked, or a list of tabs that you closed on student devices.
+We're not sure exactly what things will be able to add, but this gives you an idea of what we're up to!

-For organizations with multiple locations, it's now possible to set the Google Directory Sync to automatically assign teachers to a specific location when imported from the automatic sync.
-You'll find the setting on the Chrome Settings tab.
+For organizations with multiple locations, it's now possible to set up a Google Directory Sync to automatically assign teachers to a specific location when imported from the automatic sync.
+You'll find the settings on the Chrome Settings tab.
 This prevents the need to assign the teacher to a location in order to grant them access.